Occupational safety

 [Training for top management]

-In order to prevent serious industrial accidents, it is extremely important that top management at the site, such as Refinery and Complex, have a strong awareness of safety and promote accident prevention measures under their strong leadership. is.
-Therefore, related organizations in the petroleum and chemical industries and related companies, including our company, appealed to an external training center about the importance of fostering safety awareness among top management.
-This was the starting point for the center's special lecture, ''Future Safety and the Role of Top Management,'' which has been held regularly since March 2016.
-At our company, on-site Refinery and Complex as well as top executives from the head office's Manufacturing & Technology Department attend this course every year, and together with Refinery from other companies, mainly from companies around the center, lead the way in industrial safety.
-We are working to strengthen this.
+To prevent serious industrial accidents, it is crucial that top management, such as Refinery and Complex have a strong sense of safety and promote accident prevention measures under their strong leadership.
+Therefore, oil and chemical industry organizations and related companies, including our company, appealed to an external training center to emphasize the importance of fostering safety awareness among top management.
+This led to the center hosting a special lecture, "Future Safety and the Role of Top Management," which has been held regularly since 2016.
+This year, we are planning to hold a "Future Safety Management Forum," where top management from the oil and chemical industries in the petroleum complex, which is undergoing a period of major change, will exchange opinions across company and industry boundaries.
+At our company, on-site Refinery and Complex and top management from the headquarters' Manufacturing & Technology Department take this lecture every year, strengthening our industrial safety leadership alongside Refinery and plant managers from other companies, primarily those located near the center.